Skatteetaten/mva-meldingen/docs/english/api/index.md

 and unique.
 This is the file name Skatteetaten will refer to for the attachment.

+**Error Messages**

+_Response 403 - Forbidden:_ <br>
+If the logged-in user attempt to upload a file to the instance, but the person does not have the correct roles, you will get the response code 403 in return.

 ### Submit VAT return filing

 This step uses the process api for the instance and the instance will go to the next step for VAT return filing in the application process.
 Currently, there is only